StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/BROKER_LOAD.md

   >
   > The column that you specify cannot be a primary key column.
 Additionally, only tables that use the Primary Key table support conditional updates.

-StarRocks supports loading JSON data from v3.2.3.
+StarRocks supports loading JSON data from v3.2.3 onwards.
 The parameters are as follows:

 - jsonpaths